Where to buy in Greece

 Greece is a large country, but three quarters of it is mountainous and barely inhabited.
 It has a total area just over half the size of the UK, yet with just a sixth of the population.
 All those islands provide a Mediterranean coastline five times longer than Spain’s and twice as long as Italy’s.

 Greece is also relatively undeveloped.
-Although at the height of summer as many as 150,000 tourists can arrive each day, it still doesn’t have the highly developed mass tourist facilities of Spain, which means you can still find your own unspoiled island paradise.
+Although at the height of summer as many as 150,000 tourists can arrive each day, it still doesn’t have the highly developed mass tourist facilities of Spain.
+You can still find your own unspoiled island paradise here!

 A good start is to divide your options into mainland and island groups.